 Evidence to support what appears to be an impact site outside the Australian continent was found after studying the crystalline structures making up the melted rock layers drilled out by oil companies several decades ago on a ridge at the Bedout site.
 Apparently the oil companies had kept core samples from the area until it was analysed more closely by the team of scientists led by researcher Luann Becker of the University of California, Santa Barbara, USA (2).
 Now Becker is confident the crystalline structures show evidence of a "shocked" pattern in the quartz considered characteristic of an impact by a large rock in the area (either a meteor or something much larger such as an asteroid).

 Understandably, other scientists were not entirely convinced thinking another explanation exists.
 For example, another classic tell-tale sign of an extra-terrestrial impact is the presence of high concentrations of the rare element known as iridium.
-Only problem is that iridium was not showing up to convince everyone we definite have an asteroid impact.
+Only problem is that iridium was not showing up in the scientific instruments to convince everyone we definite have evidence of an asteroid impact.
 Today, scientists are still furiously debating whether the Bedout crater is, in fact, a crater.
 As Peter D. Ward, a professor of geological sciences at the University of Washington in Seattle, USA, said: